Birton History, Family Crest & Coats of Arms

 Another branch of the family was found at Dalton in Lancashire in early times.
 "At the time of the Domesday Survey, the manor was held by a Saxon chief named Gilmichael, and it was afterwards annexed to the manor of Burton; soon after the time of Richard I. it seems to have been granted to the family of Burton."

 "William Burton, the antiquary, and his brother Robert, author of the Anatomy of Melancholy, were natives of [Lindley, Leicestershire], the former born in 1575, and the latter in 1576."

 William of Berton, (fl, 1376), was Chancellor of Oxford in 1380.
 "Berton's Chancellorship is important because of its connection with the Wycliffite controversy respecting the sacrament which then agitated Oxford. "

-Important Dates for the Birton family
+Early History of the Birton family

 This web page shows only a small excerpt of our Birton research.
 Another 182 words (13 lines of text) covering the years 1250, 1350, 1300, 1354, 1600, 1853, 1661, 1656, 1659, 1632, 1681, 1575, 1645, 1622, 1609, 1682, 1668, 1714, 1748, 1953 and are included under the topic Early Birton History in all our PDF Extended History products and printed products wherever possible.